PankhudiB/learning-log/2021/8-24---web-sockets.md

         -> there is no order | u can do it even concurrently -> Websocket is binary protocol
         -> anybody can send data C <-> S

+Websocket Handshake

+        C              -------------------------------->                                    S
+                    normat http GET req with upgrade header

+                                                                                     if server knows that
+                    <--------------------------------                                client wants to upgrade
+                    server will send 101 - switiching protocol

+                    now they both can talk 2 each other

+* and it will work with HTTP1.1 not 1.0 because of the persistence connection

+Client headers

+            GET /anything HTTP/1.1
+            upgrade: websocket
+            connection : Upgrade
+            sec-websocket-key : blah
+            sec-websocket-protocol : chat, superchat
+            sec-websocket-version: 13

+Server headers

+            HTTP/1.1 101 Switching Protocol
+            upgrade: websocket
+            connection : Upgrade
+            sec-websocket-accept : blah
+            sec-websocket-protocol : chat